TERMS & CONDITIONS

-For the delivery of video Ads, an Ad is considered delivered on the display of the first second of the Ad to an End User as recorded by the AOL ad server.
+For the delivery of video Ads, an Ad is considered delivered on the display of the first second of the Ad to an End User as recorded by the Oath ad server.

-For Placements sold through the Service, AOL shall pay to Company the Market Price for such Placement less fees charged by AOL.
-AOL shall determine the Market Price for each Placement based on the reserve price set by Company, the bids submitted by Advertisers, the fees charged by AOL and other auction-based factors.
+For Placements sold through the Service, Oath shall pay to Company the Market Price for such Placement less fees charged by Oath (the “Ad Revenue”).
+Oath shall determine the Market Price for each Placement based on the reserve price set by Company, the bids submitted by Advertisers, the fees charged by Oath and other auction-based factors.

-After the end of each calendar month, AOL will reconcile payments due to Company for Advertisements sold during the month.
-If Company utilizes any fee-based services through the Dashboard, or incurs fees as described in Sections 28.3 or 28.4 below, AOL may deduct such fees from payments to Company, or if payments to Company are insufficient to cover the fees, bill Company for such fees.
+After the end of each calendar month, Oath will reconcile payments due to Company for Advertisements sold during the month.
+If Company utilizes any fee-based services through the Dashboard, or incurs fees as described in Sections 28.3 or 28.4 below, Oath may deduct such fees from payments to Company, or if payments to Company are insufficient to cover the fees, bill Company for such fees.

-AOL reserves the right to withhold payment if Company (a) breaches the Agreement or this Schedule, or (b) engages in any behavior prohibited by the AOL Online Content and Advertising Policy Terms.
-If AOL finds that Company has engaged in behavior prohibited by the AOL Online Content and Advertising Policy Terms and AOL has already made payment to Company, AOL may offset such amounts against future payments to Company; however, if such amounts are insufficient, AOL may bill Company directly for any over-payment.
-AOL will not withhold payment with respect to unaffected Placements, as long as AOL itself has received full payment for the unaffected Placements and the relevant Buyer has not raised a concern about deceptive/inappropriate conduct regarding the unaffected Placements.
+Oath reserves the right to withhold payment if Company (a) breaches the Agreement or this Schedule, or (b) engages in any behavior prohibited by the Oath Online Content and Advertising Policy Terms.
+If Oath finds that Company has engaged in behavior prohibited by the Oath Online Content and Advertising Policy Terms and Oath has already made payment to Company, Oath may offset such amounts against future payments to Company; however, if such amounts are insufficient, Oath may bill Company directly for any over-payment.
+Oath will not withhold payment with respect to unaffected Placements, as long as Oath itself has received full payment for the unaffected Placements and the relevant Buyer has not raised a concern about deceptive/inappropriate conduct regarding the unaffected Placements.

-Company recognizes that offering each Placement through the Services creates costs for AOL and where such costs significantly outweigh the revenue generated through Placements, AOL may charge some of such costs to Company.
-Therefore, AOL reserves the right in its sole discretion to charge a fee (the “Market Opportunity Cost Fee”) of $0.0075 per thousand un-monetized Placements (i.e., Placements that receive no Bids or for which there are no successful Bids) in excess of 15 billion Placements made available by Company in any single calendar month collectively through all Services.
-For purposes of clarity only, Company agrees that AOL may count any Placement Company controls regardless of which Company Site, property or service on which such Placement shall be displayed.
+Company recognizes that offering each Placement through the Services creates costs for Oath and where such costs significantly outweigh the revenue generated through Placements, Oath may charge some of such costs to Company.
+Therefore, Oath reserves the right in its sole discretion to charge a fee (the “Market Opportunity Cost Fee”) of $0.0075 per thousand un-monetized Placements (i.e., Placements that receive no Bids or for which there are no successful Bids) in excess of 15 billion Placements made available by Company in any single calendar month collectively through all Services.
+For purposes of clarity only, Company agrees that Oath may count any Placement Company controls regardless of which Company Site, property or service on which such Placement shall be displayed.

 Sellers and Buyers may choose to make private arrangements for the disposition of certain Placements made available through a Deal ID or similar mechanism (a “Deal ID”).
-Because such Deal ID arrangements bypass the normal bidding process through which AOL is compensated, AOL reserves the right, in its sole discretion, to charge a fee for Deal ID arrangements (the “Deal ID Fee”), which shall be billed instead of (and not in addition to) any other fees imposed by AOL for such Placement.
-AOL shall bill the Deal ID Fee, if any, at the end of each month, and Company shall pay the Deal ID Fee within 30 days of receipt of the invoice.
+Because such Deal ID arrangements bypass the normal bidding process through which Oath is compensated, Oath reserves the right, in its sole discretion, to charge a fee for Deal ID arrangements (the “Deal ID Fee”), which shall be billed instead of (and not in addition to) any other fees imposed by Oath for such Placement.
+Oath shall bill the Deal ID Fee, if any, at the end of each month, and Company shall pay the Deal ID Fee within 30 days of receipt of the invoice.

-Subject to the terms and conditions of this Agreement, and in addition to the licenses provided to Company pursuant to the Agreement, AOL grants to Company a limited, non-transferable, non-exclusive, non-sublicensable right and license to access the Service, to use the Tags and to display Ads on the Company Sites, solely for the purpose of performance of this Agreement and solely during the Term.
-Except for the limited license rights expressly granted to Company in this Schedule, and in addition to those ownership rights of AOL set forth in the Agreement, as between the Parties, AOL retains all right, title and interest in and to the AOL Technology, the Tags and the Ads made available to Company via the Service.
+Subject to the terms and conditions of this Agreement, and in addition to the licenses provided to Company pursuant to the Agreement, Oath grants to Company a limited, non-transferable, non-exclusive, non-sublicensable right and license to access the Service, to use the Tags and to display Ads on the Company Sites, solely for the purpose of performance of this Agreement and solely during the Term.
+Except for the limited license rights expressly granted to Company in this Schedule, and in addition to those ownership rights of Oath set forth in the Agreement, as between the Parties, Oath retains all right, title and interest in and to the Oath Technology, the Tags and the Ads made available to Company via the Service.

-AOL requires certain disclosure rights to ensure that the Service performs properly between its Publishers and Buyers.
-As such, Company authorizes AOL to disclose its membership in the Service and grants AOL the right to use, disclose and display: (a) Company’s name, logo, the Company Site URLs and IAB-based categorizations and any other bid request information submitted by Company to potential Buyers as needed to perform its obligations under this Agreement; and (b) Company’s name, the Company Site URLs and IAB-based categorizations, and ID request information and statistics to such Buyer for reporting purposes.
+Oath requires certain disclosure rights to ensure that the Service performs properly between its Publishers and Buyers.
+As such, Company authorizes Oath to disclose its membership in the Service and grants Oath the right to use, disclose and display: (a) Company’s name, logo, the Company Site URLs and IAB-based categorizations and any other bid request information submitted by Company to potential Buyers as needed to perform its obligations under this Agreement; and (b) Company’s name, the Company Site URLs and IAB-based categorizations, and ID request information and statistics to such Buyer for reporting purposes.
 Company agrees that Buyers acting as agents or demand-side providers for advertisers may disclose the information provided in subparagraph (b) to such advertisers.
-Company may not disclose its membership in the Service or use AOL’s Marks without the prior written consent of AOL.
+Company may not disclose its membership in the Service or use Oath’s Marks without the prior written consent of Oath.

-Ads may be served through AOL’s ad server and/or a Buyer’s ad server.
-AOL will track delivery of Ads using its ad server.
+Ads may be served through Oath’s ad server and/or a Buyer’s ad server.
+Oath will track delivery of Ads using its ad server.
 All campaign reporting will be provided through the Dashboard.

 33. Collection and Use of Information and Data

-All data, statistics, and other information (except for Bid Request Data) derived from using or analyzing AOL’s products and services (collectively “Other Data”) may be used by Company only in connection with Company’s use of the Services, and may not be copied, exported or transferred from AOL’s Services.
-All Other Data is the Confidential Information of AOL and/or the party that provided the information.
+All data, statistics, and other information (except for Bid Request Data) derived from using the Services offered under this Advertising Services Schedule (collectively “Other Data”) may be used by Company only in connection with Company’s use of the Services, and may not be copied, exported or transferred from Oath’s Services.
+All Other Data is the Confidential Information of Oath and/or the party that provided the information.
 Company, as the recipient of Other Data, may not disclose any of it to any third party, except as permitted by the Agreement.

-AOL does not guarantee the Service will be operable at all times, including during any down time (a) caused by outages to any public Internet backbones, networks or servers, (b) caused by any failure of Company’s equipment, systems or local access services, (c) for previously scheduled maintenance, or (d) relating to events beyond AOL's (or its wholly owned 'subsidiaries') control, including any interruptions in Internet services.
+Oath does not guarantee the Service will be operable at all times, including during any down time (a) caused by outages to any public Internet backbones, networks or servers, (b) caused by any failure of Company’s equipment, systems or local access services, (c) for previously scheduled maintenance, or (d) relating to events beyond Oath's (or its wholly owned 'subsidiaries') control, including any interruptions in Internet services.